Introduction

-The system of biological kingdoms is a classification method used by scientists to group living organisms based on their evolutionary ancestry.
+The system of biological kingdoms is a classification method used by scientists to group living organisms based on characteristics such as cell structure, mode of nutrition, and level of organization.
 These kingdoms represent large groups of species that share common ancestors, genetic traits, and a place within the broader family tree of life.
 Additionally, the classification system incorporates other taxonomic categories such as domain, phylum, class, order, family, genus, and species, all of which contribute to the hierarchical organization of living organisms.

 Each kingdom possesses distinct characteristics in terms of growth patterns and biological functions.
 Let us explore the defining features that differentiate the five kingdoms: